Buy a Life Insurance Plan in a few clicks

 The 5-year lock-in period means that you cannot withdraw your investments during this time.
 This restriction is imposed to encourage long-term wealth accumulation.

-The return of ULIP after 5 years depends on the performance of the underlying funds.
+The returns from your ULIP depend on the performance of the underlying funds.
 Since ULIPs are market-linked, your returns can vary based on the performance of the chosen funds.

 From flexibility and tax benefits to the potential for wealth creation, a 5-year ULIP can offer a unique blend of features that cater to the diverse needs of modern investors.